rackerlabs/support-how-to/content/how-to/managed-operations/properties-of-rdbmss-and-nosql-databases/index.md

 - They support flexible schema.

-- They're able to process both unstructured and semi-structured data.
+- They can process both unstructured and semi-structured data.

 - There are no complex relationships, such as the ones between tables in an RDBMS.